Skip to main content

 Code changes are expected to go before the Washington County Board Commissioners by fall 2024.
 Visit Significant Natural Resources for more information, including comment opportunities.

 Statewide Planning Goal 5 (Natural Resources, Scenic and Historic Areas, and Open Spaces) is a broad statewide planning goal covering a number of resources, including significant fish and wildlife habitats.
 It requires local governments to identify and apply appropriate protections to Significant Natural Resource (SNR) areas.
-We inventoried our SNR areas in the early 1980s.
 Our Community Development Code Section 422 includes regulations that protect, preserve or mitigate impacts to these resources.

 Contact(s)